ovotech/gitoops/docs/run.md

 #### GitHub Enterprise Server

-If you are targetting a self-hosted GitHub Enterprise Server, you will want to set the `-github-rest-url` and `-github-graphql-url` parameters.
+If you are targeting a self-hosted GitHub Enterprise Server, you will want to set the `-github-rest-url` and `-github-graphql-url` parameters.
 These default to the GitHub cloud URLs.

 ### Ingest CircleCI data